It doesn’t matter whether you’re spending £20 or £200, you need to create goals for your digital ad spend, and here’s why:

 Creating goals will give you insights into the ROI for ads you publish.
 Measuring how much you spent against the number of people that clicked on the ad, and then comparing this to your original goals, will help you understand whether the money has been well spent.
 If you were expecting 200 people to click, and you only received 80, you may want to adapt elements of your ad campaign or adjust your goals to be more realistic.

-Of course, it’s often tricky to know how many people clicked on your ad and spent money with your business, because people may click off your landing page but then purchase something in-store or online later-on.
-But as shown with the example above, monetary ROI isn’t necessarily the only return you can generate.
+Of course, it’s often tricky to know how many people clicked on your ad and spent money with your business, because people may click off your landing page but then purchase something in-store or online later on.
+But as shown in the example above, monetary ROI isn’t necessarily the only return you can generate.
 Likes and shares of your ad or your page can result in a wider audience reach, and lead to indirect purchases.

-Some analytics/lead management platforms (such as LOCALiQ’s Local Insights platform) show you real-time data regarding your ads.
+Some analytics/lead management platforms (such as LOCALiQ’s Client Centre platform) show you real-time data regarding your ads.
 This includes likes, shares, website visits etc. which gives a more in-depth and detailed analysis of your spend vs results.

 2. Goals give more meaning to work